 Who is present for the birth?

 At least two members of the HeartSpace team are present at births.
 You will have at least one midwife and one assistant.
-Often two midwives are present.
 You may choose to have whatever support people you wish at the birth.
 We encourage any support people, including partners, family members, or doulas to attend at least one prenatal visit so they can be comfortable with the team and have the opportunity to ask any questions or express any concerns.
 We find having concerned family members come to meet us helps to assuage any fears they may be having about your plans.

 How long do you stay after the birth?